 I had no business or marketing systems in place, which resulted in over-working + stress.

 If I could alleviate that one stressor, I could then:

 - be a better, relaxed version of myself when with loved ones

 - have the ability to hire out pieces of business rather than doing-it-all myself

 - feel less wound up like a top over finances, allowing less clouds and clutter on my mind when focusing on other goals

 So I set out on a mission.

-The artist within has suffered a bit… in a way I’ve drifted from being the shooter to being so deep in making Fearless and Framed a viable business.
-Yikes.
+The artist within has suffered a bit TEMPORARILY.
+In a way, I’ve drifted from being the shooter to being so deep in making Fearless and Framed® a viable business.

 Sometimes, 2 months would go by before I’d edit some of my personal photos.
 What?!
 This is not me.

 I never wanted to teach marketing.
-Ever.
 A documentary shooting blog was my original vision for F&F. But listening to the Fearless and Framed audience, photographers were struggling to find clients and help them to “get it” when it comes to documentary sessions.
-This ‘cry for help’ (for a lack of a better term) was one I couldn’t ignore.
-Over the past year, I’ve grown into an accidental marketing educator in my role to develop a community for storytelling, documentary photographers that are striving to photograph clients and people all around them.
+So, another zag happened.

 Finally, my secret to making the dream happen: dedicated time away.